deesync/leetcode/twosum/README.md

 ![8ms](twosum-8ms.png)

-But (imo) not-very-random nature of filling data by leetcode for processing could make funny results As I understand it is trying to place 2 pairing members on very beginnig and on very end of the array This is runtime by early code w/o freeing memory
+But (imo) not-very-random nature of filling data by leetcode for processing could make funny results.
+As I understand it is trying to place 2 pairing members on very beginnig and on very end of the array.

+This is runtime by early code w/o freeing memory
 ![0ms](twosum-0ms.png)